 If we look in scripture, we see men and women of God are no strangers to doubt.
 Its pages are filled with stories of God-following individuals who, despite seeing miracles and being delivered from dire circumstances, questioned their Maker.

 So how does He respond to doubters?
 With an iron fist?
 Not exactly.
 Usually, his response is more like that of a loving Father.

 Here are five things God wants you to know if you struggle with doubt:

-God’s steadfast love and character is not dependant an unwavering faith.
+God’s steadfast love and character is not dependent an unwavering faith.
 If it were, he never would have sent his son.
 He knows we are going to mess up and go through seasons where we’re tested.
 But while we are human and still subject to sin, God is holy and unchanging.
-His faithfulness can’t be denied because it is an inalterable part of who he is.
+His faithfulness can’t be denied because it is an unalterable part of who he is.

 “If we are faithless, he remains faithful— for he cannot deny himself.”
 2 Timothy 2:13 ESV